-The Club can accommodate 426 memberships which are divided into four categories, Senior (ages 41 and up), Emeritus (must be 75 years old or older and have been an OYC member for at least 10 years), Corinthian (ages 21-40), and Life
+The Club's memberships are divided into four categories, Senior (ages 41 and up), Emeritus (must be 75 years old and have been an OYC member for 10 years), Corinthian (ages 21-40), and Life

-Membership, each with a ceiling which can fluctuate to meet the Club’s needs.
+Membership (OYC membership for 50 years or a Commodore who has been a member for 25 years), each with a ceiling which can fluctuate to meet the Club’s needs.
 Currently, only the Senior and Life Memberships may vote.
 The number of each type of membership is set by the Executive Committee and may not be exceeded without their concurrence.
-A membership of any type may represent a married couple or a single individual, and a senior membership, whether a couple or a single individual, is accorded only one vote.
+A membership of any type represents a married couple or a single individual, and a senior membership, whether a couple or a single individual, is accorded only one vote.
 In accepting applicants for membership, the Executive Committee is pledged to a strict policy of non-discrimination based on age, sex, race, religious affiliation or sexual orientation.

 There are two additional membership classes: Junior and Racing Associate.